List of Cold Case characters: Scotty Valens

 Detective Scotty Valens is a Philadelphia homicide detective and Lilly Rush's partner.
 He transferred to Homicide from West Detectives in the fall of 2003, replacing Lilly's first partner Chris Lassing.
-Young, cocky, and full of himself at first, he nonetheless quickly earned the rest of the squad's respect.
+Young, cocky, and full of himself at first, he likes to brag about his various romances but he nonetheless quickly earned the rest of the squad's respect.
 He appeared on a crossover episode of CSI: NY called "Cold Reveal".

 Son of a Cuban father, Ramiro, and a Puerto Rican mother, Rosa.
 Episode 1.16, "Volunteers", states he was born some time in the 1970s, likely making him the youngest detective in the squad (with the possible exception of Kat Miller).
 It was further revealed in the 2005 episode "The Promise" that he was 28 when he transferred to Homicide, giving him a birth date sometime in 1975.
 Scotty is mentioned as having a number of siblings though only one, his older brother Mike, has appeared on the show.

 Scotty's Granddad had ALS.
 He used to be a boxer, but at the end he couldn't even hold up a spoon.
 He suffered for weeks before he died.
 Scotty went to soccer camp as a kid.
 As a kid his late girlfriend Elisa lived 6 blocks away from Scotty.
-Has stated he had a girlfriend that bit her nails and it drove him crazy.

 He has been shown to have a short temper at times, but is a very loyal partner to Lilly.
-Like Lilly, he also has difficulty with personal relationships.
+Like she, he also has difficulty with personal relationships.
+It's striking that Scotty was often interested in Lilly's relationships.

-In the second season, his girlfriend, Elisa dies.
-Her death is ruled as a suicide, as she has suffered from schizophrenia, but Scotty does not believe this, as Elisa had been afraid of heights, and would be unlikely to jump off a bridge on her own.
-He later had an intimate relationship with Lilly's sister Christina, which severely strained his friendship with Lilly for its duration, and he may still have a soft spot for Christina.
-He also had a brief affair with ADA Thomas in season five as well as another fellow officer but stopped it when her husband confronted him about their relationship.
+In 1998, season 3, episode 15, he worked as undercover under the alias of Alvaro in a drug investigation and he met a Colombian woman named Ana Castilla, a drug mule.
+Scotty started to develop feelings for her but she rejected him because he told her that he had a girlfriend (Elisa) who wanted to marry him but he didn't.
+Ana probably saved Scotty and Elisa's relationship by advising him he take it seriously.
+Ana only wanted to return to her country, Colombia.
+She realized Scotty was not who he said.
+Valens tried to protect Ana giving a phone number in case she need help.
+Ana was murdered shortly after.
+In 2006, Scotty captured Ana's murderers and their boss Ramiro.